Distinguish Yourself. Earn the FACE® Distinction

 5. Curriculum Vitae (CV) – Your CV must be very specific including start and finish dates for any information that is listed in your CV. (i.e., Requirements in Professional Experience).
 All listed training periods must be verified by an accompanying certificate indicating start and completion dates.
 Failure to include this information will result in rejection of your application.

-6. Documentation - If you are uncertain about the documentation, submit similar documentation and the FACE Application Subcommittee will review the documentation on a case-by-case basis.
-The AACE President can approve a FACE application in unusual cases which are not covered by any of the specified criteria.
+6. Documentation - If you are uncertain about the documentation, submit similar documentation and the FACE Application Committee will review the documentation on a case-by-case basis.
+The AACE President can approve a FACE application in unusual cases that are not covered by any of the specified criteria.

 7. If an applicant’s qualifications cannot be objectively verified, the application will be deferred until such time as ambiguities are clarified.
 Verification is the responsibility of the candidate, not AACE.